Belly Fat Burner: 4 Simple & Effective Supplements

 If you’ve ever stayed up late watching television or flipped through a celebrity gossip magazine, you’ve likely seen ads for fat-burning pills or “quick ways to lose 20 pounds of fat in two days!”

-But even though there are thousands of weight loss supplements and diet pills on the market, not many of them are trustworthy or effective—in fact, many can actually be harmful.
+But even though there are thousands of weight loss supplements and diet pills on the market, many of them are not trustworthy or effective—in fact, many can actually be harmful.

 However, research has supported the use of some compounds, like green tea extract and moderate doses of caffeine, to support healthy weight loss.